MicrosoftDocs/sql-docs/docs/t-sql/lesson-1-creating-database-objects.md

 - Install [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).

-If you don't have a SQL Server instance, creae one.
+If you don't have a SQL Server instance, create one.
 To create one, select your platform from the following links.
 If you choose SQL Authentication, use your SQL Server login credentials.
 - **Windows**: [Download SQL Server 2017 Developer Edition](https://www.microsoft.com/sql-server/sql-server-downloads).
 - **macOS**: [Download SQL Server 2017 on Docker](https://docs.microsoft.com/sql/linux/quickstart-install-connect-docker).